 The appearance of Kaposi sarcoma lesions is often typical, but a skin biopsy of a lesion allows a definite diagnosis, as other conditions such as melanoma, fungal infections, and mycetoma mimic Kaposi sarcoma in appearance and location.
 The histopathology of Kaposi sarcoma shows red cells in slit-like spaces formed by atypical spindle cell proliferation of endothelial cells and associated with inflammatory cells.

 Staging and prognosis in Kaposi sarcoma

 Kaposi sarcoma has a variable course.
-Some patients develop only a few minor skin lesions whilst others have much more extensive external and internal disease.
-The latter lesions may result in fatal complications, e.g., from bleeding, obstruction or perforation of an organ.
+Some patients develop only a few minor skin lesions while others have extensive external and internal disease.
+The latter lesions may result in fatal complications from bleeding, obstruction or perforation of an organ.
 Kaposi sarcoma is not curable, but it can be treated and its symptoms controlled.

-Iatrogenic Kaposi sarcoma may improve or clear if it is possible to stop immune suppressive medication.
+Iatrogenic Kaposi sarcoma may improve or clear if it is possible to stop the immune suppressive medication.

-The choice of more specific treatment depends largely on the extent of the disease.
+The choice of a more specific treatment depends mainly on the extent of the disease.